-So, business intelligence looks through the data.
-So you to make decisions on the improving or creating new tactics and strategies to make your business more efficient and profitable.
+So, business intelligence looks through the data so you are able to make decisions on improving or creating new tactics and strategies to make your business more efficient and profitable.

 What is Competitive Intelligence?

 Competitive Intelligence looks outwards and is not as established as Business Intelligence.
-Competitive Intelligence gathers secondary sources data on your competitors, markets and external environment (think Porters 5 forces), to give you an understanding of the critical information, and using your findings to anticipate your competitors’ or markets’ next move.
+Competitive Intelligence gathers secondary sources data on your competitors, markets and external environment (think Porter's 5 Forces), to give you an understanding of the critical information.
+And using your findings to anticipate your competitors and markets next move.
 You will understand your competitive landscape so much better and improve upon your own strategies and associated tactics.

 How Can You Benefit from Business Intelligence?